 A transition is a shift from what is currently happening to something new and unknown.
 This can be scary and risky to children.
 Coping with change is part of developing flexibility, an essential skill needed for success in learning.
 Try 3 approaches to help preschoolers cope with change:

 - Prepare children for a change that is about to happen.

 - Sing it instead of saying it.

 - Introduce Movement Sticks.

 1. Prepare children for an approaching change.

 Give warnings and explain the upcoming sequence of events.
-Help build their sequencing skills by explaining that they have 3 more minutes to play with blocks, then you will start to sing, and next you will go outside to play.
+Help build their sequencing skills by explaining that they have three more minutes to play with blocks, then you will start to sing and next, you will go outside to play.

 the child’s brain begins to predict